krawieccezary/CK_Blog/README.md

   CK Blog
 </h1>

-This is my personal blog about web and personal development.
+This is my personal blog about web development and personal growth.

-I created him with [Gatsby Starter Blog](https://github.com/gatsbyjs/gatsby-starter-blog) and [DatoCMS](https://www.datocms.com).
+I built it using [Gatsby Starter Blog](https://github.com/gatsbyjs/gatsby-starter-blog) and [DatoCMS](https://www.datocms.com).

 ## 🚀 Quick start